 Alcohol will stop you feeling thirsty even when you’re dehydrated , but make sure you keep drinking water with alcohol as this can help to reduce the severity of your hangover.
 Of course the sure fire way to avoid getting a hangover is to not drink in the first place, or to drink less.
 The key is always to drink responsibly.

-There’s no such thing as a "hangover cure”, although there are tons of products out there that claim to be.
+There’s no such thing as a "hangover cure”, although there are tons of products and supplements out there that claim to be.
+This article discusses whether DHM is a supplement that can "cure" hangovers, here.
 Because science doesn’t yet have the answer to hangovers, our philosophy at Hydrant is to treat only the piece that we are certain about: dehydration.
 Our customers have reported fantastic results from rehydrating with Hydrant after drinking alcohol, and before they go to bed.

 Sager, J et al, Preventing and remedying a hangover, Haymarket Business Publications Ltd, 2003 (A good overview of what causes your hangover, including acetaldehyde)

 Dziedzicki, D, Self reported alcohol consumption and its effect of fatigue and hydration status, 2012 (The impact the dehydration due to alcohol consumption can have on athletic performance)